 13. Mix well.

-14. Then add 1 cup water and 1 pinch turmeric powder.
+14. Add 1 cup of water and 1 pinch of turmeric powder.
 Mix again.

-15. Cover the pan and cook drumsticks on a low to medium flame.
+15. Cover the pan and cook drumsticks on a low to medium heat.

-17. The drumsticks should be cooked well and tender, but take care that they do not get overcooked.
+17. The drumsticks should be cooked well and tender, but make sure that they do not get overcooked.

-18. Once the drumsticks are cooked and tender, add the tamarind pulp.
+18. Once the drumsticks are cooked and tender then add the tamarind pulp.

-22. Simmer drumstick sambar on low to medium flame for 6 to 7 minutes.
+22. Simmer drumstick sambar on low to medium heat for 6 to 7 minutes.
 The raw aroma of tamarind should go away.

-23. After simmering for 6 to 7 minutes, switch off the flame.
-Cover the pan and keep aside.
+23. After simmering for 6 to 7 minutes switch off the heat.
+Cover the pan and set it aside.

-26. When the mustard seeds crackle, then add 1 to 2 dry red chilies (broken and seeds removed), 5 to 6 fenugreek seeds & 10 to 12 curry leaves.
+26. Once the mustard seeds crackle add 1 to 2 dry red chilies (broken and seeds removed), 5 to 6 fenugreek seeds and 10 to 12 curry leaves.
+Mix well.

 27. Quickly add 1 pinch of asafoetida (hing).